chrisroos/southeastern-daily-performance/README.md

 ## TODO

-* Add a history of queries
+* Add a history of queries.
+* Clicking the examples should make the unencoded query appear in the textarea.